-HCF Group have put substantial effort in to systemising and advancing the assessment, monitoring and remediation of Suppliers.
+HCF Group has put substantial effort in to systemising and advancing the assessment, monitoring and remediation of Suppliers.
 This has enabled HCF Group to accelerate the delivery of key assessments and actions to address modern slavery risk within the supply chain.
-The HCF Executive Audit, Risk and Compliance Committee has been appointed with overall responsibility to monitor and oversee all activities necessary to mitigate the risk of modern slavery practices in the organisation's operations and supply chains.
+We have implemented quarterly key metric reporting to the Board, Risk, Compliance and Sustainability Committee to demonstrate performance against our commitments.

-HCF Group track the completion of mandatory compliance training of employees to ensure the effectiveness of raising awareness and education on modern slavery across the business.
-HCF regularly reviews reporting from the Whistle-blower hotline, to date, no reports of modern slavery or potential risks of modern slavery have been reported.
+HCF Group tracks the completion of mandatory compliance training of employees to ensure the effectiveness of raising awareness and education on modern slavery across the business.
+HCF regularly reviews reporting from the Whistle-blower hotline.
+To date, no reports of modern slavery or potential risks of modern slavery have been reported.